muKaustav/sync-feature/README.md

 - We need docker to run the app and its dependencies, in a containerized environment.
 - Ensure you have docker desktop installed on your system.
-- Edit KAFKA_ADVERTISED_LISTENERS key with your HOST_IP.
+- Edit KAFKA_ADVERTISED_LISTENERS key with your HOST_IP, in the docker-compose.yml file.
 - Run the following command to build and run the docker images:

 ```bash